-I thought of creating a technical repository, starting with some Management Guidelines, quality and technical issues that I have met over the years
+I wanted to create a technical repository, starting with some Management Guidelines, quality and technical issues that I have met over the years.

-For instance, I was interested to see to what extent the incremental updates and update history of the wiki will be of use.
-It remains to be seen if wiki, in general, is the appropriate format as opposed to the linear database format.
+For instance, I was interested to see the incremental update of the wiki as opposed to the linear database format.

 The idea of documenting management experience originally started with #Evernote .
 The idea that a system could capture experience and later collate and use it to save time next time a similar problem arises.